RedPitaya/Documentation/appsFeatures/command_line_tools/com_line_tool.rst

-For run the bode, you need to do 2 steps:
+To run the bode, you need to do 2 steps:

-    #. ) Load the FPGA image of streaming
+    #.
+Load the FPGA image of streaming

         .. code-block:: console

             root@rp-f01c35:/# cat /opt/redpitaya/fpga/fpga_0.94.bit > /dev/xdevcfg

-    #. ) Launch a console application.
+    #.
+Launch a console application.

         .. code-block:: console